Spaggel/TubeChecker/README.md

 A lightweight, self-hosted tool that watches YouTube channels via RSS, detects new videos, and automatically dispatches them to a [MeTube](https://github.com/alexta69/metube) instance for downloading.
 Optionally triggers a Jellyfin library refresh after new videos are queued.

 Runs as a single Docker container with a built-in web UI.
-No external services, no message queues — just a SQLite database and a scheduler.
+No external services or databases to manage.

 ## UI
 ### Overview